RenderKit/embree/doc/src/api.md

 The `rtcInit` call initializes the ray tracing core.
 An optional configuration string can be passed through this function to configure implementation specific parameters.
-If this string is NULL, a default configuration is used, that is optimal for most usages.
+If this string is `NULL`, a default configuration is used, that is optimal for most usages.

 API calls that access geometries are only thread safe as long as